Other On-line Hearing Aid Museums

 size) 20 different old hearing aids.
 Very impressive!

-is a collection of acoustic hearing aids by Myk Briggs in the UK.
+is the largest collection of acoustic hearing aids in one place by Myk Briggs in the UK.
 He also has a

 good section on "Fakes" and other acoustic hearing aid collections.